pmyers/rdo-demo-helper/help.md

-backup-base-domain  - Backup base guest image for later use restore-base-domain - Restore base guest image from a backup rdo-demo-cache      - Install all RDO deps on a base image rdo-packstack-prep  - Create virtual datacenter rdo-demo-packstack  - Run Packstack on the virtual datacenter rdo-demo-save       - Backup virtual datacenter images prior to a demo rdo-demo-restore    - Restore virtual datacenter images after a demo
+backup-base-domain  - Backup base guest image for later use restore-base-domain - Restore base guest image from a backup rdo-demo-cache      - Install all RDO deps on a base image rdo-prep-packstack  - Create virtual datacenter rdo-demo-packstack  - Run Packstack on the virtual datacenter rdo-demo-save       - Backup virtual datacenter images prior to a demo rdo-demo-restore    - Restore virtual datacenter images after a demo